khushilodha/khushilodha/README.md

 - 📝 I can write codes in C,C++,Python programming languages.
 - 💻 Cloud, Machine Learning, Web Development, Docker are the few current technologies that excites me!
 - 💻Also Familiar with the Version Control System Git/Github.
-- 🤖 I am experienced in Conversational AI and can develop Bots.
+- 🤖 I am experienced in Conversational AI and can develop Bots
 - 💬 Ask me about any Tech related stuff.
 - 📫 How to reach me: Email @khushilodha07@gmail.com
 - 😄 Pronouns: She/Her